 The late 1990s were hard times for Apple.
 The company was only months from filing bankruptcy, and tons of people switched over to Windows PCs.
 As I was doing graphics, I stuck with the Mac of course, and so I was lucky to see Steve Jobs returning to Apple and turning the rotten company back into a market leader within only a few years, at a time when almost nobody believed in Apple anymore.
 This too is an important lesson I learned:

 NO MATTER HOW DESPERATE A SITUATION SEEMS TO BE, IT CAN ALWAYS BE TURNED AROUND.

 It’s never too late, as long as you have a vision and a plan, you follow a strategy, you take the right decisions, and you stay focused.

-Back then I dreamed of running my own studio, but then my first software project started to become successful and I decided to focus on this kind of business first.
-Unfortunately I then made a big mistake by founding a company with the wrong people.
+Back then I was dreaming of running my own studio, but then my first software project started to become successful and I decided to focus on this kind of business first.
+Unfortunately, I then made a big mistake by founding a company with the wrong people.
 Another good advice:

 NEVER START ANY PROJECT WITH THE WRONG PEOPLE, UNLESS YOU ABSOLUTELY WANT TO COUNT WASTED YEARS LATER ON.

-The music industry completely stood still during that time by the way, lacking innovation and being incapable of launching their own music store.
-It was the computer industry that finally brought innovation back to the world of music, in form of the iTunes store.
+The music industry completely stood still during that time, by the way, lacking innovation and being incapable of launching their own music store for example.
+It was the computer industry that finally brought innovation back to the world of music, namely with the iTunes store.

 The software industry was making some huge progress during the same time (okay, we’ll simply skip the dot com bubble disaster and the related stock market crash of 2000–2002 here), and many new companies rose to fame, including Google, Facebook, Twitter, Flickr, Instagram, and countless more.